stefancouperus/golden_age_dashboard/README.md

 ## Citation

 Citation metadata are provided in `CITATION.cff`.
-A DOI will be added after the first GitHub release is archived by Zenodo.
+DOI to be found here: https://zenodo.org/records/21003433

 ## License